 The daily recommended intake of selenium according to the EFSA is70μg per day.
 The upper intake limit of selenium per day is 400μg.
 [35-36]

 8. Copper promotes skin pigmentation and also its elasticity

 Copper is important for the health and proper functioning of the skin.
 It is involved in its colouring.
 It is a building block for the formation of the enzyme tyrosinase, which is essential for the production of melanin.
 It acts as protection against the negative effects of UV radiation.
 A lack of copper can be due to reduced pigmentation of the hair and skin.
 This mineral is also involved in the formation of collagen and elastin.
 These proteins are responsible for the elasticity, firmness and elasticity of the skin.
 According to some studies, it can even reduce wrinkles and improve the appearance of the skin.
 [37–40]

 The human body alone cannot make copper.
 The amount of it in the body depends on the intake from external sources.
 The richest sources include seafood, nuts and seeds, mushrooms, wholegrain cereals, chocolate, beef or potatoes.
 [41-42]

-9. Para aminobenzoic acid is linked to skin discolouration and also protects it
+9. Para aminobenzoic acid is linked to skin discoloration and also protects it

 You may be hearing about para aminobenzoic acid for the first time.
 You may also come across it under the acronym PABA.
 It is part of the folic acid molecule and is closely related to the protection and proper function of the skin.
 It helps to protect against the negative effects of UV rays, so it counteracts premature skin ageing.
-Furthermore, it is also linked to skin discolouration and is used, for example, in pigmentation disorder, which occurs in vitiligo disease.
+It is also linked to skin discoloration and is used, for example, in pigmentation disorder, which occurs in vitiligo disease.
 [43-44]